Halabiye: History

-Antiquity
+Early Bronze Age IV

 According to Astour, Halabiye site was already mentioned in the 24th century BCE archives found at Ebla.
 At that time, the site was known as Halabit.
 Zalabiye, on the oppose bank of the Euphrates, may have been known as Šalbatu.
 Halabit appeared on a list of cities that delivered tribute to Ebla.
 Given that it was the most southern city on this list, it has been suggested that the fortress may have been on Ebla's territorial boundary with its primary rival, Mari.

+Iron Age II

+Assyrian period

 In Neo-Assyrian sources, the toponym Birtu appears, which may be synonymous to the Birtha of the classical period, suggesting that the site was also occupied during the Neo-Assyrian period (934–608 BCE).

+Antiquity

 Halabiye experienced its heyday during the Roman and Byzantine periods.
 Before the site was incorporated into the Palmyrene Empire, it was a Roman garrison town known as Birtha.
 It was taken over by Palmyra in the 3rd century CE because of its strategic location on the river where it flows through a narrow gap.
 According to Procopius, the city was named 'Zenobia' after the Palmyrene queen Zenobia (r.
 267–272).
 Zenobia was captured by the Romans in 273 CE during the war that broke out after Palmyra had asserted its independence from Rome.
 The fortress may have been repaired under Emperor Diocletian (r.
 284–305), who tried to strengthen the Limes Arabicus north of Palmyra, and again during the reign of Anastasius I (r.
 491–518).
 The Sasanian Persian emperor Khosrow I tried to capture it in 540, but failed.
 Thereupon, Emperor Justinian I (r.
 527–565) refortified Zenobia, under the supervision of the architects Isidore the Younger (nephew of Isidore of Miletus) and John of Byzantium.
 The earliest description is found in the De Aedificiis ("On Buildings") by Procopius, who described the fortress in the 6th century CE.
 Upon archaeological investigation of the site, Procopius’ description turned out to be highly accurate, suggesting that he knew the site from personal observation.
 Sasanian general Shahrbaraz captured the city in 610 during the Byzantine–Sasanian War of 602–628, after which it was gradualluy abandoned It appears that the city was also a bishopric, a suffragan of Sergiopolis.
 A "Bishop Lucian" is attested in an inscription.

 After the Muslim conquest of northern Mesopotamia, the need to maintain a well-defended border along the Euphrates disappeared.
 The citadel on top of the hill continued to be in use to control movement in the middle Euphrates area, and was heavily modified.